lanmower/hyperfy-iframe/docs/scripting/app/App.md

 ### `.control(options)`

-Gets a controller for handling user input.
-See [Input](/docs/scripting/app/Input.md) for more info.
+Gives you control to listen for inputs and modify things like camera position.
+See [Control(/docs/scripting/app/Control.md) for more info.

 #### `.configure(fields)`